Cifruktus/Playground2d/README.md

 # Playground2d
-A simple 2D game engine made mostly for small simulations of various things I've seen on the internet or elsewhere.
-This project also includes simulations themselves.
-Written in Java and based on LWJGL library.
+My collection of random experiments and simulations using Java and LWJGL library.

 ## Boids